 When will I receive notification of a specific audition time?

-We will schedule your audition time only after we receive your completed application: on-line Music application, online FSU Stars application, statement of accomplishments/goals, two recommendation letters, transcript and FSU acceptance letter.
+We will schedule your audition time only after we receive your completed applications and materials:

 What kind of repertoire do you recommend I prepare for the audition?

 Percussionists should prepare three selections: snare, timpani and mallets.

 Prospective guitar majors who wish to perform electric guitar selections will be provided with a Fender guitar amp.
 Please bring your own 1/4-inch jack adaptor cord.

 The following should give you an idea of the day's schedule.
 Please plan to stay and participate in the University Chorale (vocalists) and Wind Ensemble (band) rehearsals.
 (Piano and guitar students may choose which ensemble to attend).